mohamad-shoumar/ChatMED/README.md

 <!-- Tech stack -->
 <img src="./readme/title5.svg"/>

-### Coffee Express is built using the following technologies:
+### ChatMED is built using the following technologies:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- This project uses the [React JS development framework](https://reactjs.org/).
+React is a declarative, efficient, and flexible JavaScript library for building SPA (single web application) and user interfaces or UI components.
+It lets you compose complex UIs from small and isolated pieces of code called “components”.
+- For styling i used [SCSS Modules](https://sass-lang.com/) along [Primeract](https://primereact.org/) which provided a flexible design pattern.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- Fir live messages, the app uses the [Firebase](https://firebase.google.com/).
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The app uses the font ["Montserrat"](https://fonts.google.com/specimen/Montserrat) as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>